Application for Venture Capital Fund Manager (VCFM) Licence

 A VCFM may only manage funds that meet the following criteria:

-(i) invest at least 80% of committed capital in securities that are directly issued by an unlisted business venture that has been incorporated for no more than ten years at the time of initial investment;
+invest at least 80% of committed capital in securities that are directly issued by an unlisted business venture that has been incorporated for no more than ten years at the time of initial investment;

-(iii) must not be continuously available for subscription, and must not be redeemable at the discretion of the investor; and
+must not be continuously available for subscription, and must not be redeemable at the discretion of the investor; and

-(iv) are offered only to accredited and/or institutional investors.
+are offered only to accredited and/or institutional investors.

 Qualifying VC fund managers are not required to have directors and representatives who have at least five years of relevant fund management experience.

 Under the regulatory framework for VC fund managers, VC fund managers are exempt from capital requirements and business conduct rules that currently apply to other fund managers.
-VC fund managers are also exempt from independent valuations, internal audits and the requirement to file audited financial statements with MAS.
-As a safeguard, VC fund managers must disclose to their clients that they are not subject to the same regulatory requirements as other licensed fund manager.
+VC fund managers are also exempt from independent valuations, internal audits, and the requirement to file audited financial statements with MAS.
+As a safeguard, VC fund managers must disclose to their clients that they are not subject to the same regulatory requirements as other licensed fund managers.

 Who needs Apply

-Individuals performing key functions in a fund management company, such as portfolio construction and allocation, research and advisory, business development and marketing or client servicing are required to be representatives.
+Individuals performing key functions in a fund management company, such as portfolio construction and allocation, research and advisory, business development and marketing, or client servicing, are required to be representatives.

 Admission Criteria